HL7/fhir-registry-protocols-ig/input/pagecontent/use_cases.md

 <figcaption>Figure 2.3.1.2-1: Search and Read Submission Definition Process Flow </figcaption>
 </figure>

-1. Read submission definition artifacts.
+1. Search submission definition artifacts.

    The Registry Submitter searches for registry submission definitions and transforms contained in a repository